Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 Cabrillo Bridge

-This multi-arched bridge was constructed in 1915 for the purpose of serving the Panama-California Exposition.
+This multi-arched bridge was constructed in 1915 to serve the Panama-California Exposition.
 Now, it is used as one of the most scenic entryways to Balboa Park.
 It stands at a formidable 125 feet in height and 1,500 feet in length.

 Sefton Plaza